Twiknight/eslint-plugin-vue/README.md

 This project is deprecated and no longer maintained!

-Please using the official linter: [https://github.com/vuejs/eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue)
+Please use the official linter: [https://github.com/vuejs/eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue)

 # eslint-plugin-vue